20 Hockey Scholarships and Grants Most Families Don't Know About

 4. Kris Perani Hockey Foundation

-Based in Flint, Michigan, this foundation provides registration and equipment assistance.
-The application is more involved than most — think of it as a mini-scholarship application.
+Based in Flint, Michigan.
+Provides registration and equipment assistance.
+Application is more involved than most.

-- Amount: Not publicly disclosed (funds sent directly to the team/association)
+- Amount: Not publicly disclosed (funds sent directly to the team or association)

-- Eligibility: Submit a 1,000-word essay on why the player should be sponsored, plus three recommendation letters (coach, association president, and team parent), and the team's ice bill
+- Eligibility: 1,000-word essay on why the player should be sponsored, plus three recommendation letters (coach, association president, team parent), and the team's ice bill

 - Deadline: September 30 annually